Accident at Work*

 If an employer does not provide the correct equipment and training and as a result, an accident occurs, then they will be liable for any illness or injury.
 Employers have a duty of care to ensure the safety of all staff throughout the course of their work.
 If this is breached there is more risk of accidents.
 In order for an employer to be seen as liable for an accident in the workplace, it will have to be shown that they acted in a negligent manner and failed to show a reasonable duty of care to their employees.

-Employees can also be liable for an accident at work if they acted in a negligent manner.
+Employees can also be liable for an accident at work if they act in a negligent manner.
 All staff within a company are required to attend any training provided to them and should ensure they wear the protective gear supplied by an employer.
-If an employee acted in an unsafe manner throughout the course of their job, then it will be likely that they will be responsible for an accident if one was to happen.
+If an employee acted in an unsafe manner throughout the course of their job, then it will be likely that they will be responsible for an accident if one were to happen.
 If it can be shown that an employer has shown a reasonable duty of care to employees who have acted negligently then it will be the employees who will be seen as liable.

 If an illness develops as a result of a manufacturing defect then the company who supplied the equipment will be seen as responsible and liable for the accident and injury.